rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

 search engine, you want the most accurate results.
 For example, if you’re searching for kiwi, the fruit, you don’t want the results to include Kiwi shoe polish.
 Elasticsearch scores query results based on the parameters you’ve supplied.
-While query relevance is covered in a completely different blog post, it's important to mention here because if you have a fast search but the results aren't what you are looking for, the entire search was a waste of time.
+While we cover query relevance in a completely different blog post, it's important to mention here because if you have a fast search but the results aren't what you are looking for, the entire search was a waste of time.
 So, how do you speed up your searches?